-Just ten days ago, there was snow on the ground, and as seen in the sunrise picture below, more was on the way.
+Just ten days ago, there was snow on the ground, and as seen in the cloudy sunrise picture below, more is on the way.

 But yesterday I took this picture of a witch hazel bush, the Piedmont’s first floral harbinger of spring’s arrival.

-“Spring Fly Fishing- Strategies for Trout” is intended for those who prefer to fish mountain streams for wild brook trout, or larger freestone streams managed as delayed harvest, catch and release, or trophy trout streams.
-I will also add the stipulation that one has the luxury to select a day and/or time to fish, rather than having to fish on a specific day and accepting the conditions that are present at that moment.
+“Spring Fly Fishing- Strategies for Trout” is intended for those who prefer to fish mountain streams for wild brook trout, or those streams managed as trophy trout, delayed harvest, or catch and release.
+I will also add the stipulation that one has the luxury to select a day and/or time to fish.

 The primary elements that I take into consideration as I plan a fishing trip include the weather, water conditions, and hatch activity.
-They are of course inter-related, but each contributes separately to the feeding activity of the trout, and thereby the manner of fishing and likely success.
-I also take into account the likely density of fly fishers, or fishing pressure, that a stream has experienced, and may be present the day I’m considering to fish.
+While they are of course inter-related, each contributes separately to the feeding activity of the trout.
+The same elements also determine my fishing strategy.
+I also take into account recent fishing pressure that a stream has experienced, as well as the likely density of fly fishers I will likely encounter.

 In early spring, the daily forecast is also helpful in determining the time of day to be on the water.
 Clear nights will often lead to night time lows dipping into the thirties, cooling the water.
-A bright sun will usually raise the water temperature five to ten degrees by mid-day, making for better fishing in the afternoon, similar to winter fishing.
+A bright sun will usually raise the water temperature five to ten degrees by mid-day.
+This will mean better fishing in the afternoon, similar to winter fishing.
 In contrast, if the preceding day was warm and the night cloudy, the air and water will remain warm, and an early arrival may be just the ticket.

-For water conditions, I monitor the USGS website, which provides a week of data, including CFS, or cubic feet per second of water flow, and water depth.
+For water conditions, I monitor the USGS website.
+This provides a week of data, including CFS, or cubic feet per second of water flow, and water depth.
 It is presented in a graph, and includes the historical average of each.
 I find the CFS to be most helpful.
-If the current CFS approximates the historical average for that day, the water will generally be clear, and the fish comfortable, in a mood to feed.
-If the CFS is one and a half times or more above the average, the water is likely to be silty and the fish will not be feeding as actively.
+If the current CFS approximates the historical average for that day, the water will generally be clear, the fish comfortable, and in a mood to feed.
+But if the CFS is one and a half times or more above average, the water is likely to be silty and the fish will not be feeding as actively.

 I also look for weather events, that is, evidence of a storm that substantially increased the CFS several times normal.
 During such periods fish will not be able to feed very well.
 If one is streamside when the CFS has tapered back to near-normal, you will generally find hungry, feeding fish.